 “I was in my 20s and working in an international environment, but when you’re young, you don’t feel the fear…

-I grew up in a very small village in southern Italy called Gesualdo with a population of around 3000 people—that’s fewer people than there probably is in The Shard.
-Straight after college, I started working in compliance to pay for my studies and life.
+I grew up in a very small village in southern Italy called Gesualdo with a population of around 3000 people—that’s fewer people than there probably are in The Shard.
+Straight after college, I started working in compliance to pay for my studies.
 It was for a local company doing quality assurance.

 “Much of my life has been good luck; I sent my CV to Oppenheimer and left as a Director six and a half years later…